LORD BYRON

 S and Wordsworth are confabing at Greta Hall

-S(has been at the cider): Now - if never before - and as a result of being first the climb the Immortal Hill - immortality lies down there in the valley of my genius - somewhere, or is it up there? - unless a mountain goat has ate it pfft! ha ha - an ode to the afterlife of a King! - I shall shake the mortal spurs from my boots, imitate the judgment of God and - in retribution for daring to mock me with a somewhat outré dedication - decimate that odious hellhound Lord Byron into the bargain
+S(has been at the cider): Now - if never before - and as a result of being the first to climb the Immortal Hill - immortality lies down there in the valley of my genius - somewhere, or is it up there? - unless a mountain goat has ate it pfft! ha ha - anoint me now, WW - for 'tis mine alone to pen an Ode to the afterlife of a King! - I shall shake the mortal spurs from my boots, imitate the judgement of God and - in retribution for daring to mock me with a somewhat outré dedication - decimate that odious hellhound Lord Byron into the bargain

-WW: Our Noble King will like that - (sighs) - how much we owe much to the House of Brunswick!
+WW: Our Noble King will like that (becomes lachrymose) - how much we owe much to the House of Brunswick!

-S: Thanks be to God we have a monarchy
+S: Thanks be to God we have a monarchy, WW

 WW: Get to work Bob - he is impatient for praise

-WW: If he read at all I'd be taken aback - no - let fly at whatever target you wish- no matter how irrelevant to the task at hand - and make sure to give the public a lecture - d'you know, some readers, who have never practiced metrical composition in their own language, suppose that such words as twilight and evening are spondaic (both guffaw immoderately)
+WW: If he read at all I'd be taken aback - no - let fly at whatever target you wish - no matter how irrelevant to the task at hand - and make sure to give the public a lecture - d'you know, some readers, who have never practised metrical composition in their own language, suppose that such words as twilight and evening are spondaic (both guffaw immoderately)

 S: The English measure in imitation, rather than upon the model of the ancient hexameter, the trochee has been substituted for the spondee - vide the Germans